Andrés Cantor: Futbol de Primera Radio Network

 Andrés Cantor is the owner and main play-by-play announcer of Futbol de Primera, a radio network which owns the Spanish-language radio rights of the FIFA World Cups since 2002.
 FDP also broadcasts the Mexico national team, CONCACAF Gold Cup, Copa América (CONMEBOL) among other sports properties.
 Andrés Cantor hosts a daily show, Futbol de Primera, which airs nationally on more than 100 affiliates.

 NBC Sports

-Cantor's first English-language assignment was the 2000 Summer Olympics in Sydney, where he called both men's and women's football for NBC, complete with his signature call of “Goooool!”
+Cantor's first English-language assignment was the 2000 Summer Olympics in Sydney, where he called both men's and women's football with Alexi Lalas and Amy Allmann respectively for NBC, complete with his signature call of “Goooool!”
 At the 2008 Summer Olympics in Beijing, Cantor provided only Spanish-language commentary for sister network Telemundo.

 Cantor had performed both English and Spanish-language broadcasts for the 2020 Summer Olympics in Tokyo in 2021.

 Other notable accomplishments

 In 2008, Cantor appeared in the American live-action film Speed Racer as one of the grand Prix announcers.

 Cantor is the author of the book Goooal! a Celebration of Football.
 Andres Cantor's appearance booking fee can range from $5,000 to $10,000.

 In 2010, Cantor was featured in the Mike McGlone series of GEICO commercials where he is introduced as an announcer who could make any sport exciting.
 Subsequently, the camera cuts to him animatedly announcing a chess match.

 In 2011, he is uncredited for the role of the Spanish football announcer in an episode of the Disney Channel series Phineas and Ferb.

 U.S. show Person of Interest used his 'Goooooooool' in the episode "Cura te Ipsum."
 When Reese and Fusco confront the drug dealers at their apartment, there is a goal scored during a football match on television.
 The famous "Gooooooool", seen in the U.S. on NBC's Deportes Telemundo network, can be heard in the background.

 In 2014, Cantor was featured in an ad campaign for Volkswagen of America.
 The campaign was launched for the 2014 FIFA World Cup, and depicts him offering play-by-play announcing while his son Nicolas drives a new Volkswagen Golf GTI.

 Cantor was featured as an announcer in the Walt Disney film Muppets Most Wanted in March 2014.

 He voiced himself in The Simpsons episode "You Don't Have to Live Like a Referee".